ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/DIRAC/index.rst

 Two subsections are part of DIRAC section:

-- Configuration: In this subsection DIRAC servers are configured.
+- Configuration: In this subsection, access to Configuration servers is kept.

-- Setups: Instances installed in the server are installed.
+- Setups: Define the instance to be used for each the systems of each Setup.

 .. toctree::
    :maxdepth: 2